 The reasons for this are varied, but a great deal is due to:

-- Business Cases focused on target savings, instead of expressing business benefits in a manner that can be clearly understood and implemented.
+- Business Cases focused only on target savings, instead of expressing business benefits in a manner that can be clearly understood and implemented.

 - Poor definition of the business goals of projects.